antshc/testing/MicroserviceTestingStrategy.md

 * Should run in PR gate before merge

 ## Contract tests
-* Developers should cover internal microservices clients [pact](https://github.com/pact-foundation/pact-net)
+* Developers should cover internal microservices http clients [pact](https://github.com/pact-foundation/pact-net)
+* Developers should cover events contracts (library not found)

 ### When to run
 * should run in independed pipeline when contract tests updated, all microservices should checkout to verify compatibility